KLemonLab/DpiMGE_Manuscript/SupplementalMethods_MGEs.md

     with the word Transposase on the annotation search but with complete (80% coverage or more) PFam **rve** domains:

-The groups of genes identified with BOFFO at minimum percent identity 85% and minimum coverage 80% were visualized using [clinker](https://github.com/gamcil/clinker) ([Gilchrist et al.
+The groups of genes identified with OCTAPUS at minimum percent identity 85% and minimum coverage 80% were visualized using [clinker](https://github.com/gamcil/clinker) ([Gilchrist et al.
 2021](#ref-Gilchrist2021)).
 The following links display the whole